embeddedTS/libtsctl/README.txt

 of the default configuration you can do so by creating an /etc/dioctl.config file containing name=value assignments as specific in the documentation.

+You can also edit the config file for your board; these are in the dioctl.config/ directory.
+After making any changes you will need to run the mkdioctlconfig script in this directory to re-generate all the compressed files to compile into libtsctl.

-If for your own purposes you want to create a stripped-down version of libtsctl that supports only the specific architecture for your board, you will need to edit either libtsctl-cavium.h or libtsctl-noncavium.h and remove the include statements for all boards you are not using.
-You will then need to edit near the top of ts4200.c (for noncavium) or ts4500.c (for cavium) to remove the data structures corresponding to these boards.
-More specifically, look for the lines starting with "ArrayAuto" and remove the references from each line to the variables containing those board names in each list.
-You may also need to move these definitions, e.g. if you are only including ts4700.c you will need to move these data structures from ts4200.c to ts4700.c.
+If for your own purposes you want to create a stripped-down version of libtsctl that supports only the specific architecture for your board, assign the desired architectures to the SUPPORT variable, e.g.
+"SUPPORT=4200 81x0 make" would build with only support for the TS-4200 CPU and the TS-81x0 base board series.

 It is possible to use libtsctl from languages other than C is provided by a SWIG .i file.
 Please read the SWIG.txt file for more information.
 Please note that this method is provided for your convenience only and is not officially supported at this time.
+Some work will be needed to interact with functions taking or returning libtsctl Arrays; we do not know enough about SWIG to know the correct way to generate the interface for this data structure.

 === SAMPLE CODE ===